Miami Beach Art Deco neon at dusk

 Rooftops, speakeasies, and the cocktail map

 The bar scene splits into three lanes.
-Rooftops: Watr at the 1 Hotel (16th floor, ocean-facing, $22 cocktails), Sugar at EAST Miami (a forty-floor jump but worth the cab over the causeway), and the more recent Lobby Lounge at Mondrian.
-Speakeasies: Sweet Liberty (off-strip on 20th, but the best gin programme in the city) and Bodega's basement taqueria-cum-mezcaleria.
-Strip bars (in the proper sense): Mango's, Clevelander, Wet Willie's — drinks are commercial, the crowd is loud, the people-watching is the point.
+Rooftops: Watr at the 1 Hotel (16th floor, ocean-facing, $22 cocktails), Sugar at EAST Miami (a 40-floor jump, worth the cab over the causeway), and the newer Lobby Lounge at Mondrian.
+Speakeasies: Sweet Liberty (off-strip on 20th, the best gin program in the city) and Bodega's basement taqueria-cum-mezcaleria.
+Strip bars, in the proper sense: Mango's, Clevelander, Wet Willie's — the drinks are commercial, the crowd is loud, and the people-watching is the point.

 "Locals don't drink on Ocean Drive.
 Tourists drink on Ocean Drive.
 That's not a criticism — it's why you came."

-If your trip is built around going out, stay on Collins Avenue between 5th and 21st streets — you're one block from the beach, one block from the strip, and your hotel room isn't directly above the live music.
-Ocean Drive itself sleeps badly.
-The neon outside your window cuts the curtains until 2 AM, and the bass from the strip clubs travels through the walls of even the famous renovations.
-Hotels like The Betsy, Marriott Stanton, and the Carillon Miami sit on Ocean Drive but have meaningfully better soundproofing — book those if you specifically want the address.
+If your trip is built around going out, stay on Collins Avenue between 5th and 21st Streets — one block from the beach, one block from the strip, and your room isn't directly above the live music.
+Ocean Drive itself sleeps badly: the neon cuts through the curtains until 2 AM, and the bass from the clubs travels through the walls of even the famous renovations.
+Hotels like The Betsy, Marriott Stanton, and the Carillon sit on Ocean Drive with meaningfully better soundproofing — book those if you specifically want the address.

-Best mid-range: Holiday Inn Oceanfront Miami Beach (member rates from $189/night, Collins side, walking distance to Ocean Drive and LIV nightclub).
-Best boutique: The Betsy Hotel on Ocean Drive itself — a Forbes 4-star with serious soundproofing, a rooftop pool, and one of the better hotel restaurants on the strip.
-Best splurge: Faena Miami Beach (Mid-Beach, the gold mammoth in the lobby, the cabaret theatre) — it's a $35 Uber from Ocean Drive but the property is its own destination.
-Best for groups: Royal Palm South Beach for the cabana pool deck.
+Best mid-range: Holiday Inn Oceanfront Miami Beach (member rates from $189/night, Collins side, walking distance to Ocean Drive and LIV).
+Best boutique: The Betsy Hotel, on Ocean Drive itself — a Forbes four-star with serious soundproofing, a rooftop pool, and one of the better hotel restaurants on the strip.
+Best splurge: Faena Miami Beach (Mid-Beach — the gold mammoth in the lobby, the cabaret theater) — a $35 Uber from Ocean Drive, but the property is its own destination.
+Best for groups: Royal Palm South Beach, for the cabana pool deck.

 South Beach hotel pool deck